FreeBSD manual

 This option influences what types autocleanup functions are

-default is 'objects' due to a corner case in backwards
+objects due to a corner case in backwards compatibility with a few

-compatibility with a few projects, but you should likely switch
+projects, but you should likely switch your project to use all.

-your project to use 'all'.
 This option was added in GLib 2.50.

 --output-directory OUTDIR